 Ruminating is the tendency to repetitively and passively analyze your problems, concerns, or feelings of distress without taking action to make positive changes.
 This pattern of ruminative thinking can be overcome with the right steps and strategies to improve your cognitive behavior.

 Ruminative thoughts are thoughts or ideas that keep recurring in your head.
 The act of rumination is defined as the tendency to repetitively and passively analyze problems, concerns or feelings of distress without taking any actions to make positive changes.
 It often involves negative thoughts or bad memories.
 Such thoughts can interfere with your daily life and mental well-being if you can’t stop ruminating about them repeatedly.

 Rumination is linked to some mental health disorders like depression, anxiety, and obsessive compulsive disorder (OCD).
 These in turn can increase your risk of developing a substance use disorder and other unhealthy conditions.
 Fortunately, there are techniques you can learn to control these kinds of thoughts.
-Here are 12 useful tips to help teach you how to stop ruminative thinking.
+Here are 12 useful tips to help teach you how to stop ruminating on the past.

 1. Set a Time Limit

 People who ruminate can spend hours at a time over-analyzing a problem, even after they have already settled on an action plan to deal with it.
 Setting a schedule for your rumination sessions can trick your brain into losing enthusiasm for it.
 When your time is up, tell yourself “Stop!” and focus your attention elsewhere.

 2. Write Down Your Thoughts